 A robust Quality Management System (QMS) is a structured system of procedures and processes that relate to all aspects of design, manufacturing, supplier management, risk management, complaint handling, clinical data, storage, distribution, product labeling, and more.
 Approvals from the US-FDA or obtaining CE Marking for your product in the European Union is easier with an effective QMS.
 Failure to conform to these requirements result in registration being denied and can jeopardize your standing with regulators post-market.
 Such a situation may disrupt sales completely and derail production plans for the future.

 Johari’s extensive global collaborations allow us to understand complex national regulations and where they overlap.
 Our experts bring decades of experience with medical device QMS development, implementation, and audits for all device risk levels.
-Using this knowledge, we help develop customized regulatory strategies for your product.
+Using this knowledge, we help develop customized regulatory compliance strategies for your product.

 Working closely with both, regulatory authorities and our partners, we seek and provide feedback on the appropriate classification for products by way of pre-submission meetings.
-Our associates worldwide are well-advised about compliance with post-market requirements and are informed about the most efficient regulatory route for approval and registration of product in global markets.
+Our associates worldwide are well-advised about regulatory compliance with post-market requirements and are informed about the most efficient regulatory route for approval and registration of product in global markets.

-With over 40 years of experience, Johari Medtech provides regulatory services, assists in pre-market approvals and product registrations in every country.
+With over 40 years of experience, Johari Medtech provides regulatory compliance services, assists in pre-market approvals and product registrations in every country.
 For business queries, visit our Services section.